Design and characterization of a cryogenic vacuum chamber for ion trapping experiments

 We present the design and characterization of a cryogenic vacuum chamber incorporating mechanical isolation from vibrations, a high numerical-aperture in-vacuum imaging objective, in-vacuum magnetic shielding, and an antenna for global radio-frequency manipulation of trapped ions.
 The cold shield near 4~K is mechanically referenced to an underlying optical table via thermally insulating supports and exhibits root-mean-square vibrations less than 7.61(4)~nm.
 Using the in-vacuum objective, we can detect 397~nm photons from a trapped $^{40}\mathrm{Ca}^{+}$ ion with 1.77\% efficiency and achieve 99.9963(4)\% single-shot state-detection fidelity in 50~$\mu$s.
 To characterize the efficacy of the magnetic shields, we perform Ramsey experiments on the ground state qubit and obtain a coherence time of 24(2)~ms, which extends to 0.25(1)~s with a single spin-echo pulse.
 XY4 and XY32 dynamical decoupling sequences driven via the radio-frequency antenna extend the coherence to 0.72(2)~s and 0.81(3)~s, respectively.

 Trapped ions represent a widely used platform for quantum computing experiments.
 Fault-tolerant fidelities have been demonstrated for trapped-ion state preparation and readout\cite{Myerson_detect,sotirova2024,An2022}, single-qubit gates\cite{Brown_2011,smith2024}, and two-qubit gates\cite{Benhelm_2008, Clark_2021, oxford_2qubit, racetrack}.
 These operations have been combined into more complex algorithms within an architecture in which ions are shuttled among various locations between gate operations \cite{Pino_2021, racetrack, Srinivas_2021}.
-Preserving qubit coherence during long quantum algorithms requires isolation of the ion trap from external sources of noise such as mechanical cold-head vibrations and ambient magnetic field fluctuations.
+Preserving qubit coherence during long quantum algorithms requires isolation of the ion trap from external sources of noise.
+Mechanical cold-head vibrations can lead to gate amplitude errors when the ion vibrates with respect to the control optics.
+Ambient magnetic field fluctuations lead to dephasing of magnetic field sensitive states.
 Achieving the highest possible detection fidelity requires high-efficiency light collection and detection, often constrained by the geometry of the ion trap and vacuum chamber.
 Here we present a cryogenic vacuum chamber designed with vibration isolation, in-vacuum magnetic shielding, a movable in-vacuum high numerical aperture (NA) objective, and an in-vacuum radio-frequency (rf) antenna for driving magnetic-dipole transitions in trapped ions confined to a surface-electrode trap.
-We describe vibrometer characterization of the trap vibrations, analysis of the ion-fluorescence collection efficiency and state-detection fidelity, and measurements of the coherence time of a magnetically sensitive qubit.
+We describe a vibrometer characterization of the trap vibrations, an analysis of the ion-fluorescence collection efficiency and state-detection fidelity, and measurements of the coherence time of a magnetically sensitive qubit.